-Once the 20 cases are selected, CMO 17 directs the parties to begin conducting "fact discovery" in the 20 bellwether cases immediately.
-This means that lawyers in the 20 bellwether cases will be able to conduct normal civil discovery (depositions, requests for documents, etc.) under the federal rules.
+Once the 20 cases are selected, CMO 17 directs the parties to begin conducting “fact discovery” in the 20 bellwether cases immediately.
+This means that lawyers in the 20 bellwether cases can conduct normal civil discovery (depositions, requests for documents, etc.) under the federal rules.

-Once the three Bellwether Trial Cases are selected, the parties will have the opportunity to conduct expert witness discovery in those cases.
+Once the three Bellwether Trial Cases are selected, the partican to conduct expert witness discovery in those cases.
 CMO 17 lays out clear deadlines for the completion of expert discovery, which will last until September 2022.

 - An even newer eye injury mass tort is brewing as Beovu lawsuits are now alleging vision loss

-Section IV of CMO 17 lays out a complete schedule of deadlines for the process of selecting the Bellwether Discovery Cases, completing fact discovery in those cases, and then accomplishing expert discovery in the 3 Bellwether Trial Cases.
+Section IV of CMO 17 lays out a schedule of deadlines for selecting the Bellwether Discovery Cases, completing fact discovery in those cases, and then accomplishing expert discovery in the 3 Bellwether Trial Cases.
 A list of those deadlines is below: